Impulse and Deepening Regulations for Rotterdam artists (I&V)

 3.1 Advisory Committee

-The committee's task is to advise the director of CBK Rotterdam on applications that are eligible for a subsidy after assessing the conditions referred to in Article 2.3.
-The committee consists of a minimum of three and a maximum of four members.
-They have a thorough knowledge of contemporary visual arts and/or specific expertise.
-Committee members are appointed for a maximum of two years, with a possible extension of one year.
-Every year at least one member resigns and a new member joins.
-The diversity of the composition of the committee is a guideline for the search for a suitable candidate.
-New candidates are invited via an open call.
+The committee's role is to advise the director of CBK Rotterdam on applications eligible for a grant after reviewing the conditions set out in Article 2.3.
+The committee consists of three members per meeting.
+They possess sound knowledge of contemporary visual arts and/or specific expertise.
+Committee members are appointed for a maximum of two years, with a possible one-year extension.
+Each year, at least one member retires and a new member joins.
+The diversity of the committee's composition serves as a guideline for finding a suitable candidate.
+New candidates are invited through an open call.

 3.2 Procedure Commission

 The committee members receive all applications digitally.
-Prior to each meeting, the committee members read the applications.
-They each make a prioritization based on the criteria mentioned below and the available budget per round.
+Before each meeting, the committee members read the applications.
+They each prioritize them based on the criteria listed below. and the available budget per round.
 During the meeting every application is discussed separately and each committee member gives his/her opinion.
-The meeting is led by the chairman of the committee and attended by the coordinator of the scheme who also takes minutes of the meeting (both have no voting rights).
-During the meeting, each application is discussed separately and each committee member gives their opinion on the application.
-In addition to meeting the conditions set, the committee's assessment of the artistic quality of the research, together with the expected artistic impetus for the development of professional practice, is decisive for the final advice.
-The committee issues its reasoned advice in writing to director CBK Rotterdam.
-The opinion shall state any minority views of one or more members, if members so request.
-The content of the applications, the advice and the results are treated confidentially by both the committee members and CBK Rotterdam employees.
+The meeting is chaired by the coordinator of the program that establishes the recommendations (the coordinator does not provide recommendations themselves).
+In addition to meeting the established conditions, the committee's assessment of the artistic quality of the research, along with the expected artistic impact on the development of professional practice, is decisive for the final recommendation.
+The committee will submit its reasoned recommendation in writing to the director of CBK Rotterdam.
+The content of the applications, the recommendations, and the results will be treated confidentially by both the committee members and CBK Rotterdam staff.

 3.3 Criteria